-Disclosure Amount Units
+Disclos ure Amount Units

 Direct economic value generated (revenue) PhP

 Direct economic value distributed:

 a.
 Operating costs PhP

 b.
 Employee wages and benefits PhP

-c.
+с.
 Payments to suppliers, other operating costs Php

 d.
 Dividends given to stockholders and interest payments PhP

 to loan providers

 e.
 Taxes given to government PhP

 f.
 Investments to community (e.g. donations, CSR) PhP

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its government, vulnerable What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach occurs (i.e., primary business operations and/or supply chain) community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?